pranavanba/rocker-sage/README.md

 [![Create and publish a Docker image](https://github.com/pranavanba/rocker-sage/actions/workflows/docker-build-publish.yml/badge.svg)](https://github.com/pranavanba/rocker-sage/actions/workflows/docker-build-publish.yml)

-Docker image with up-to-date versions of R, RStudio, tidyverse packages, Synapser, and other packages commonly used by Sage Bionetworks.
+Docker image with R, RStudio, tidyverse packages, Synapser, and other packages commonly used by Sage Bionetworks.

 See the full list of included tools, utilities, and libraries [below](#features)